parsonsmatt/intero-neovim/README.md

 # `intero-neovim` : v1.0.0

-Currently provides (primitive) type at point, evaluation, and module loading.
-I have no idea what I am doing with vimscript, so if you know what's up, let's collaborate!
-PRs, issues, and random feedback are all welcome.
+Get the lightning fast type information and go-to-definition that Intero provides without going to the dark side of emacs!

 ## Installing

-This plugin should be pathogen, vundle, etc. compatible.
-However, while that's the case, I recommend cloning this repository and managing it yourself.
-It's not stable at all, and you don't want this changing out from under you.
+This plugin is compatible with `pathogen`, `vim-plug`, etc.

 After you've installed the plugin, it'll keep your `intero` installs setup for you.
-I recommend adding `intero-0.1.16` to your `stack.yaml` build-depends to ensure you get the newer version.
+I recommend adding `intero-0.1.16` to your `stack.yaml` build-depends to ensure you get the newer version, as the `intero-0.1.15` version doesn't automatically collect type information.

 ![Demo of Installation](demo-install-lo.gif)

 ## Usage

-This plugin provides an integration with [Intero](https://github.com/commercialhaskell/intero) via Neovim's terminal and asynchronous job control.
+This plugin provides an integration with [Intero][] via Neovim's terminal and asynchronous job control.
 You might like the following shortcuts:

 ```